eriese/bedpost/README.md

 - prompt for re-evaluating relationship after time or frequent encounters
 - track pregnancy risk
 - multiple aliases in a single profile
+- put in a level of allowable risk to find out what types of sex are available within the risk category